JobMobile panelist Ed Newman discusses how mobile recruiting is an opportunity to rethink how we connect with and engage job seekers.

 Mobile recruiting is an opportunity to rethink everything about how we connect with and engage job seekers.
 This will not only be good for people on mobile devices, it will be good for everyone.

-HR professionals and recruiters: Click on the following link to learn more about TheLadders JobMobile series and register for upcoming events.
+HR professionals and recruiters: Want to learn more about mobile and social recruiting?
+Click on the following link to read about TheLadders JobMobile series and register for upcoming events.